Ponos Racing

-PONOS Racing is a racing team founded and owned by PONOS owner Yorikatsu Tsujiko.
+PONOS Racing is a Japanese racing team founded and owned by PONOS owner Yorikatsu Tsujiko.
 The team competes in the GT300 class of Super GT as well as in F4 Japanese Championship, and Formula Regional Japanese Championship.
+The team's workshop is located in Oyama, across from D'station Racing and close to Fuji Speedway.

 History

 Yorikatsu Tsujiko who owns gaming company PONOS created the team in the early 2020s.
 He also has sponsored other teams, such as Williams Racing in Formula One, and Rookie Racing in Super Formula.

 Formula Regional Japanese Championship

 The team made its debut in 2021 in the Formula Regional Japanese Championship with the help of TOM'S. Tsujiko raced in the first and third rounds, while Riki Okusa did the rest.
 Okusa won on debut at Fuji from pole, and then repeated the same feat in the third race of the same round.
 Ponos Racing promoted their driver, Kento Omiya to race in 2025.

 F4 Japanese Championship

 The team made its F4 Japanese Championship debut in 2023, with Kento Omiya as its driver.
 Omiya returned for 2024 and he was paired up with Rintaro Sato.
 Both drivers took podiums and finished 8th and 9th in the standings.
 2024 F4 Japan runner-up Ryota Horachi and Ryuma Sako joins the team for 2025 season.